News Release from: Clackamas Co. Sheriff's Office

-The Summit was started by Clackamas County Sheriff Craig Roberts 12 years ago.
-At that time, he was a detective working child-abuse and child-homicide investigations.
+The Summit was started in 2000 by Clackamas County Sheriff Craig Roberts.
+At that time, he was a CCSO detective working child-abuse and child-homicide investigations.
 He realized they weren't isolated cases -- that instead we were facing a hidden epidemic of violence and abuse.

-This three-and-a-half-day multi-disciplinary conference is for professionals working in the areas of investigations, interviewing, assessment, prosecution, and treatment of child abuse, neglect and domestic violence.
-Last year, over 750 attendees came from across the United States and around the world.
+This led to the founding of the three-and-a-half-day multi-disciplinary conference -- designed for professionals working in the areas of investigations, interviewing, assessment, prosecution, and treatment of child abuse, neglect and domestic violence.

 The Summit is hosted by the Clackamas County Sheriff's Office Child Abuse Team and the Domestic Violence Enhanced Response Team (DVERT).
 The Summit's goal is to educate professionals on the complex issues associated with child abuse and family violence, to broaden each professional's knowledge base in multiple areas, and to increase understanding of the other agencies' roles and responsibilities.